drvinceknight/Year_3_game_theory_course/Course_Notes/Chapter_09_Finitely_Repeated_Games.md

 ---

-Where by stage Nash profile we refer to a stationary profile that is a Nash Equilibrium in the stage game.
+Where by stage Nash profile we refer to a strategy profile that is a Nash Equilibrium in the stage game.

 ### Proof